itsdeluxe/ashkettle-ngmaterial/README.md

 This package provides an easy way to implement [Google Material Design](http://www.google.com/design/spec/material-design/introduction.html) components in your Meteor apps which utilize Angular.

-This is simply a wrapper around [Angular Material Design](https://material.angularjs.org/#/) and will work with any package providing Angular functionality with meteor, for example the excellent [Package by Urigo](http://angularjs.meteor.com/).
+This is simply a wrapper around [Angular Material Design](https://material.angularjs.org/#/) and will work with   the excellent [Package by Urigo](http://angularjs.meteor.com/) which provides Angular functionality to meteor.

 I take no credit in any of the fine work that went into this project.

+I have updated to use the current stable 0.6.1 version and am now pointing to the CDN for everything included within it.
+Later versions are a bit too bleeding edge for production.

 Use
 ---